learn-co-curriculum/ruby-remembering-objects-readme/README.md

 end
 ```

-In `#initialize` we use the `self` keyword to refer to the new object that has just been created by `#new`.
+In `#initialize` we use the `self` keyword to refer to the new song instance that has just been created by `#new`.
 Remember that when `#new` is called, it creates a new instance of the class and then calls `#initialize` on that new instance.
 So, `#initialize` is technically an instance method.
 Inside an instance method we are in what is called **method scope** and `self` will refer to whichever instance the method is being called on.

 We push `self` into the array that is stored in `@@all`.
 In this way, the `@@all` class variable will point to an ever-growing array that contains every instance of the `Song` class that gets created.